My name is Leimomi I-Maldonado, better known as Aunty Lei.

 After Aunty Maiki’s passing, I had the opportunity to study and Uniki (graduate) as Kuma Hula with her cousin, Aunty Lani Kekauilani Kalama from Kailua.

-I have been fortunate to study with a young man who’s knowledge is overwhelming.
+I have been fortunate to study with Kimo Alama Keaulana, a young man whose knowledge is overwhelming.
 I continue to attend his hula workshops whenever I am able.